nikkipruitt182/Argument-Parser/README.md

 ### Unit Tests

-We created unit tests for 4 of our 5 classes (not including exception classes), with the final number of unit tests being 67.
+We created unit tests for 4 of our 5 classes (not including exception classes).
+The final unit tests count was 67 tests.
 By the end of the project, we had 94% of the code coverage, or 94% of the code being tested by unit tests.

 ![alt text] (https://github.com/nikkipruitt182/Argument-Parser/blob/master/Read%20Me%20Images/Overall%20Code%20Coverage.png "Overall Code Coverage")